YouTube CEO steps down, severing longtime ties to Google - KESQ

 AP Technology Writer

-In an email to YouTube employees that was shared publicly Thursday, the 54-year-old Wojcicki said she is leaving to “start a new chapter focused on my family, health, and personal projects I’m passionate about.”
+In an email to YouTube employees that was shared publicly Thursday, the 54-year-old Wojcicki said she is stepping down to “start a new chapter focused on my family, health, and personal projects I’m passionate about.”
 She didn’t elaborate on her plans.

 Neil Mohan, who has worked closely with Wojcicki for years, will replace her as YouTube’s CEO.